 The Project Finance Law Review: Tax-equity Financing

 Tax-equity financing broadly encompasses investment structures in which a passive equity investor looks to achieve a target internal rate of return based primarily on US federal income tax benefits derived from an investment in a particular asset.
-Tax-equity investors are typically profitable tax-paying entities such as banks, insurance companies, certain utilities and general corporate entities.
+Tax-equity investors are typically profitable tax-paying entities such as banks, insurance companies, and certain utilities and corporate entities.
 As discussed in further detail below, tax-equity investors generally invest alongside a developer who cannot make efficient use of the tax benefits associated with the underlying asset.
 Tax-equity financing structures are driven by tax laws that are unique to the United States; accordingly, this chapter focuses specifically on the US project finance market.

 II Renewable energy tax equity structures

-The US government subsidises the cost of many renewable power projects with federal income tax benefits.
+The US government subsidises the cost of many renewable energy projects with federal income tax benefits.
 These subsidies include tax credits and the ability to write off the cost of a project on an accelerated basis.
-There are two general classes of tax credits available for renewable projects: investment tax credits and production tax credits.
+There are two general classes of tax credits available for renewable energy projects: investment tax credits and production tax credits.
 The type of credit available for any particular project largely depends on the technology involved.

 The credit amount varies depending on the technology and the year in which the project begins construction.3 Under the current framework, only solar projects that began construction in 2019 or earlier qualify for a 30 per cent investment tax credit.
-Projects that began construction by the end of 2020, and solar projects that begin construction in 2021 or 2022, qualify for a 26 per cent investment tax credit.
+Projects that began construction by the end of 2020 and solar projects that begin construction in 2021 or 2022 qualify for a 26 per cent investment tax credit.
 The credit phases down to 22 per cent for projects beginning construction in 2023.
-Projects meeting these deadlines must be placed in service by the end of 2025 to qualify for a credit above 10 per cent.4 The credit drops to a permanent 10 per cent level for solar projects that begin construction in 2024 or later.
+Projects that meet these deadlines must be placed in service by the end of 2025 to qualify for a credit above 10 per cent.4 The credit drops to a permanent 10 per cent level for solar projects that begin construction in 2024 or later.

 One major structural limitation of the US tax subsidy regime for renewables is that the tax benefits are useless to someone who does not owe taxes.
-Further, special rules make it harder for wealthy individuals, S corporations and closely held C corporations (i.e., a corporation in which five or fewer individuals own more than half of the value of the stock) to claim tax credits and accelerated depreciation.14
+Further, special rules make it harder for wealthy individuals, S corporations and closely held C corporations (i.e., a corporation in which five or fewer individuals own more than half of the value of the stock) to claim tax credits and accelerated depreciation.16

 Developers are rarely able to make efficient use of tax benefits, so they enter into what is effectively a bartering transaction with a tax-efficient investor (called a tax-equity investor) to whom the developer will allocate nearly all of the tax benefits in exchange for cash capital contributions for the project.